acnedata/acne-project-cookiecutter/README.md

 │   └── raw              <- The original, immutable data.
 │
 ├── notebooks            <- Jupyter notebooks used for data exploration and code experimentation.
-│                           Naming convention is MMdd-initials-description.
+│                           Naming convention is initials-number-description.
+The number is for │                           ordering purposes and is incremented with every new notebook.
-│                           (e.g. 0311-iw-data exploration)
+│                           (e.g. iw-1-data-exploration)
 │
 ├── pyproject.toml       <- Here are all project dependencies listed.
 Some dev dependencies are │                           already defined.